exercism/javascript/exercises/concept/elyses-transformative-enchantments/.docs/introduction.md

 In JavaScript, the `Array` class has many powerful built-in methods for transforming arrays.
 These methods make it much easier to convert one array into another than it otherwise would be using a simple for loop or more direct manipulation.

-Some methods are [_pure_][pure-function-definition], meaning that they no not modify the original array.
+Some methods are [_pure_][pure-function-definition], meaning that they do not modify the original array.
 They return a new one instead.
 Other methods however manipulate the array they are called on and do **not** return the modified array.